You are here: > About TG > History and Culture > The Origins of TG Colours

 Mary Stott, 'Organization Woman – The Story of the National Union of Townswomen's Guilds'

-There have also been a variety of badges and symbols, including our latest, launched in 2014.
+There have also been a variety of badges and logo's over the years.
+Our current logo was launched in 2014.